AdityaSinghh7/TakeBridge-S3/STREAMING_GUIDE.md

 ### 3.1 Canonical Event List

-Below is the full taxonomy of events currently emitted by the framework.
+Below is the full taxonomy of events currently emitted by the computer-use agent stack.
 Event names are sanitized to `[A-Za-z0-9-_.]`, so dots in cost sources are preserved.
 Payloads are JSON objects.

 | Event name | When it fires | Representative payload |
 | --- | --- | --- |